 4 Mistakes You Better Not Make in Apartment Syndication

-But with millions of dollars on the line, it’s easy for rookie syndicators to get distracted and make a mistake that tanks the deal or lands them in hot legal water.
+But with millions of dollars on the line, it’s easy for unseasoned syndicators to get excited and make a mistake that can kill a deal or create a legal problem.

-In this post, I want to help you succeed by showing you four of the most common mistakes I see in multifamily real estate syndication:
+In this post, my outcome is to help you succeed by showing you four of the most common mistakes I see in multifamily real estate syndication:

-The easiest way to get yourself into trouble with syndication is to bungle your paperwork, violate SEC guidelines, and/or accidentally mislead your investors.
+The easiest way to get yourself into trouble with syndication is to have errors in your paperwork, violate SEC guidelines, and/or accidentally mislead your investors.

-The Securities Acts of 1933 lays out the rules for whether and how a syndicate gets registered, who you can approach for investment, and what paperwork needs to be filed.
+The Securities Acts of 1933 lays out the rules for whether and how a syndication gets registered, if you can market, and what paperwork needs to be filed.

-Above and beyond legal process (operating agreements, subscription paperwork, etc.), sponsoring a syndicate puts you in a fiduciary relationship with your investors.
+Above and beyond the legal process (operating agreements, subscription paperwork, etc.), sponsoring a syndication puts you in a fiduciary relationship with your investors.
 That means you have to work for your investors with honesty, diligence, skill, and care.

-Let them down, and you could open yourself up to civil and criminal liability.
+Let them down, intentionally or even unintentionally, and you could open yourself up to civil and criminal liability.

 How to Avoid Legal Trouble:

-You don’t need your securities license to set up a multifamily syndicate.
-What you do need is an excellent lawyer with experience in syndication to help you navigate the process.
+You don’t need your securities license to set up a multifamily syndication.
+What you do need is an excellent SEC attorney with experience in syndication to help you navigate the process

 Don’t try to go it alone.